TheCodedSelf/fake-app-android/README.md

 ## Cherry-pick PR

-We want to detect regular (non-squashed) PRs
+We want to detect squashed PRs